Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions
 This is work for task 10.
 It is a script that sets the mode of the file hello to be the same as the file olleh.

+11-directories_permissions
+This is work for task 11.
+It is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and other users.